Skip to main content

 When was a vaccine introduced?

-However, scientists did know about bacteria, and many who died from Spanish flu were killed by a secondary bacterial infection, which caused pneumonia.
+However, scientists did know about bacteria, and many who died in 1919were killed by a secondary bacterial infection, which caused pneumonia.

 ‘A danger greater than war faces the State of New South Wales and threatens the lives of all ...
 Follow the advice given and the fight can be won ...